 When one of the best defensive coaches in the league starts talking about a subject, people should listen.
 Today, Phoenix Coyotes head coach Dave Tippett revealed that he’s not a huge fan of using “hits” as an accurate measure of his team’s work ethic.
 As usual, he has a pretty good point.

-obsessive fantasy hockey people, and analysts alike have a tendency to look at the number under the hits column as a quick guide to a team’s energy level.
+Fans, obsessive fantasy hockey people, and analysts alike have a tendency to look at the number under the hits column as a quick guide to a team’s energy level.
 If a team is hitting a lot in a given game, then they’re bringing the requisite amount of energy.
 Seems pretty simple right?

 As Lee Corso would say, “not so fast my friend.”

 Here’s what Tippett had to say to beat writer Jim Gintonio: “When you have too many hits in the game, a lot of times people think, ‘Oh you’re running around doing things,’ but that means you don’t have the puck enough.”
 He went on to explain that a high number of hits does not necessarily mean that his team is having strong, physical game.

 Instead, he looks at the one-on-one battles.
 If the Coyotes are playing with a good physical edge, they’ll win the physical battles.
 In turn, they’ll have the puck—and they won’t be racking up hits because they’ll have the puck more often than not.
 It’s an outlook that makes a lot of sense coming from a guy that knows what he’s talking about.